 We are excited to continue a new summer tradition of fitness programming at the Museum.
-Join us every week in August for a variety of fitness activates to get your blood pumping and your sweat flowing, all while having lots of fun!
+Join us every week in August for a variety of fitness activities to get your blood pumping and your sweat flowing, all while having lots of fun!
 This year we are partnering with the YMCA of the Cedar Rapids Metropolitan Area to bring you exciting opportunities to get active, all led by experienced instructors.
 Bring your comfy clothes, water bottles, and exercise mats for an evening of fun and fitness!

 Museums have, more recently, been challenged with lending a voice to issues of social justice (and injustice).
 The African American Museum of Iowa recognizes this charge and understands the Museum’s growing role in its responsibility to demonstrate history’s direct impact on our present societal culture and climate.
 By screening these important documentaries, we are opening the door to honest dialogue, discovery, reflection, and even resolution.
 Documentaries can offer authentic and untold stories that can serve to fill gaps, expose truth and give a deeper meaning.
 We hope you will join us at the Cedar Rapids Public Library for these real conversations.